pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 $$d \equiv \mathbf{over}(e) \equiv \mathbf{over}(e') \equiv d'$$

 It remains to show that \\(\mathbf{over}(s) \equiv t\\) for any source and its compiled output.
-Notably, operational correctness is the special case of this theorem when \\(s\\) is a whole program and falls out as a corrollary.
+Notably, operational correctness is the special case of this theorem when \\(s\\) is a whole program and falls out as a corollary.
 In that case, \\(\mathbf{over}\\) is the identity function so we have \\(s \equiv \mathbf{over}(s) \equiv t\\), and contextual equivalence of whole programs implies Kleene equivalence of those same programs under the empty context, so \\(s\\) is Kleene equivalent to \\(t\\).

 To prove this big theorem of \\(\mathbf{over}(s) \equiv t\\), we carefully induct through each possible case of compilation pairs \\(s\\) and \\(t\\).